 Shakira began her career in emergency services as a dispatcher at the Easton Police Department.
 She joined DNR in 2008 as a Police Communications Operator, then in 2015 she was hired as the NRP fleet coordinator and inventory officer.
 After the sudden passing of the administrative officer, Shakira stepped into the role without hesitation.
 Never complaining and always gracious, she covered both positions until a replacement was hired in 2019.

 At the height of the COVID-19 pandemic, the dispatch center was severely understaffed and overwhelmed.
 After quickly consulting with the other operators, Shakira placed her headset on and immediately got to work by answering frantic calls, assisting her peers by calming concerned callers and filling in wherever necessary.

 Shakira’s dedication and enthusiasm have never gone unnoticed.
 She has been awarded the Support Services employee of the year award and has received several superintendent commendations.
 Shakira puts in the time and effort to ensure that staff has the tools they need to implement the Maryland Natural Resources Police’s mission.
 Her positive attitude and genuine care for NRP staff makes Shakira an example of the ideal representative of NRP.
 She has shown time and time again that she can lead when needed, multitask on the fly, and handle any responsibility given to her.
 She is a genuine asset to the agency.

 Lauren Moses is the Public Affairs Officer for the Maryland Natural Resources Police.
-Article appears in Vol. 24, No. 3 of the Maryland Natural Resource magazine, fall 2021.
+Article appears in Vol. 24, No. 3 of the Maryland Natural Resource magazine, summer 2021.